dashingshree6/shopping_app/README.md

 # shopping_app
-Simple shopping component created with
+Simple shopping component created with the help of react js.